restarone/comfortable-mexican-sofa-docs/HowTo:-Upgrade-CMS-From-1.12-to-2.0.md

 Obviously, any code or query referring to any of the renamed classes or attributes will need to be updated. **This includes helper methods**; calls to `cms_block_content` will need to be calls to `cms_fragment_content`, for example.

+Also, `comfy_cms_files.label` now has a default value of an empty string.
+Failing to change this will break file uploading.

 ```ruby
 class RenameComfyCmsBlocksToComfyCmsFragments < ActiveRecord::Migration[5.2]
   def change